Lechugar95/globant_coding_challenge/README.md

 * Returns the CSV data structure as JSON (headers and rows).
 * Inserts the data into Azure SQL tables.
 * Compute two metrics by using the inserted data.
+* Inserts the metrics data in its corresponding Azure SQL table.

 Requirements: